Choosing an Antenna

 One of the first questions new ham operators ask is “Which antenna should I use?”
 Let’s assume that the ham’s first radio is a hand-held (HT).
 These typically include an antenna that fits in the box–the rubber duck.
 First, a bit of advice about which antenna you should not use.

-- HTs, and the ham bands (VHF/UHF) they support, are not cell phones and don’t work very well indoors regardless of the antenna–unless that antenna is outdoors.
+• HTs, and the ham bands (VHF/UHF) they support, are not cell phones and don’t work very well indoors regardless of the antenna–unless that antenna is outdoors.
 This means you’ll want to connect your HT “base station” to an external antenna to reach out with a clear signal.
 Sure, you can use any of the antennas discussed here on an outdoor mount–using 50-ohm feed cable to bring the signal into the house.
 Keep antenna leads as short as possible.
-Keep in mind that metal roofs, metal studs, home appliances, and other metal barriers can block (absorb) radio signals and keep them confined indoors.
+Keep in mind that metal roofs, metal studs, metal moisture barriers, home appliances, and other metal can block (absorb) radio signals or even reflect them back and keep them confined indoors.

-- For my Yaesu, Anytone, and Kenwood HTs, their antennas connect to the HT via screw-on SMA male or female connectors.
+• For my Yaesu, Anytone, and Kenwood HTs, their antennas connect to the HT via screw-on SMA male or female connectors.
 How do you know which one you need?
 First, don’t try this with a walkie-talkie or any radio that does not have a removable antenna.
 Unscrew the antenna and examine the radio.
 Shown in figure 1 is my Yaesu FT3DR HT.
-It uses a SMA male connector.
+It uses a SMA female connector as does my FT5DR HT.

-SMA male connectors can (and do) break off if the radio is dropped or mishandled.
+Tip: SMA connectors can (and do) break off if the radio is dropped or mishandled.
 Consider using an SMA to BNC adaptor…

 Not Confucius

-The SMA female antenna connector is shown in Figure 2.
+The SMA male antenna connector is shown in Figure 2.
+Notice the pin inside the threaded barrel.

-With this antenna connector we have to be careful not to bend the center conductor or let dirt or moisture get into the connector.
-Yes, many antennas come with rubber seals to keep out the nasty stuff.
+With this antenna connector we have to be careful not to bend the center conductor pin or let it get contaminated with dirt or moisture.
+Yes, many antennas come with rubber seals to keep out water or other nasty stuff.

 Which is right for you?